Samkth123/KTH-md/Growth/Session 3/Live session.md

 In business model innovation you change multiple points of the business ex IKEA having restaurant so people stay there more as well.

+### Nondistruptive innovation

+Nondistruptive innovation - innovation that creates new markets without disrupting much existing markets ex online dating or aspirin

+Disruptive is not the same as radical.
+Is radical if there is large difference to other products in market.

+Disruptive innovations are ex Uber because disruptiver taxi companies.

+Nondisruptive innovation often focuses on customer groups with unmet needs

+Benefits of nondisruptive innovation for firms.
+- Less opposition from government agencies, unions and the civil society
+- Avoiding Goliath, the firms in the market you are disrupting